Bu11etmagnet/GuildWarsGuides/Kurzick-first-timer.md

 1. Go to HzH and turn in "Discord Wallow Lyre".
 Pick up "Rhythm Drinker Drum".
    Go to Lutgardis, exit into Melandru's Hope and cross the bridge to the other side of the river.
 Kill the Rhythm Drinker and get its wing.
+1. Go to HzH and turn in "Rhythm Drinker Drum".
+1. Go to Aspenwood Gate and switch to Ranger secondary.
+Equip [Charm Animal](https://wiki.guildwars.com/wiki/Charm_Animal).
+   Exit into Ferndale and accept the reward for "Envoy of the Dredge".
+1. Clear out the roving patrols around the Black Moa, set your heroes to Avoid Combat, and charm the Black Moa.
+Return to HzH and claim the reward from Rutger zu Heltzer.

 The rewards for the quest chain from Vasili Lutgardis can be saved up if needed.
 Talking to Vasili Lutgardis removes the quest item from the inventory